8omz/CNN/README.md

-# 🚗 Self-Driving Car Simulation using JavaScript
+# 🚗 Self-Driving Car Simulation using JavaScript (STILL WORKING ON IT)

 ## Overview
 This project is a self-driving car simulation built using JavaScript, neural networks, and machine learning.
 The primary aim is to create a basic yet functional self-driving car model that can navigate through a simulated environment, detect obstacles, and respond to collisions.